 Articulated College Credit

-- Earn Technical or Community college credits (Articulated College Credit) in 10, 11, 12 grades
+- Earn Technical or Community college credits (Articulated College Credit - ACC) in grades 9, 10, 11, 12

 - Stay in your own high school with your friends and the teachers you already know

 - Explore career opportunities through high school courses

 - Complete your college program sooner, saving time and money

 HOW do I Earn Articulated College Credit (ACC)?